 Starting with Early Childhood, students are introduced to the 7 habits of highly effective people through various activities and teachings.
 By developing a strong sense of personal accountability, good attitudes and tools for moving forward, Roycemore is establishing a solid ground of moral and intellectual responsibility.

-Roycemore provides creative outlets and rigorous yet individualized classwork.
-We believe that fostering passion in students is the key to success.
-With programs like January Short Term in the Upper School, P3 in the Middle School and Theme Week in the Lower School, our students are able to marry the classroom experience with differentiating, life-changing projects that are central to forging their future paths both in the academic arena and in life.
+Roycemore provides rigorous yet individualized class work, while also offering creative outlets to reinforce and tailor learning.
+With programs that include January Short Term in the Upper School, Personal Passion Project in the Middle School and Theme Week in the Lower School, our students integrate the knowledge they gain in the classroom with differentiating, life-changing projects to experience the triumphs that come with putting academic excellence to work.

 Our students are in the process of becoming.
-This means they are walking into their own greatness and learning for a lifetime.
-Our students success in school goes beyond college acceptance, they acquire the tools and network they need to be at the forefront of innovation.
-An emphasis on the design thinking process grants our students the ability to think critically and create new ideas.
+They are walking into their own greatness and learning for a lifetime.
+We recognize that their success in life goes beyond college acceptance.
+At Roycemore, students acquire the tools and cultivate the networks they need to be at the forefront of innovation.
+An emphasis on the design thinking process gives our students the ability to think creatively, critically and productively.
 At the center of this is community.
-By allowing students to organically develop relationships, they learn about what tools they need in order to work well with others and be confident leaders.
+By building and nurturing relationships, students learn how to work well with others and become confident leaders.